BlueBoat Operator’s Guide

 • BB120-operators-basestation-1

-• The BaseStation antenna must always be oriented vertically.
-Tilting the antenna towards the boat will reduce the range performance.
+• The BaseStation antenna must always be positioned vertically.
+Do not tilt the antenna towards the BlueBoat, this will reduce the range performance.

-• Position the BaseStation as high as possible to reduce interference from waves or low obstructions.
-The bottom of the BaseStation features both 1/4-inch and 3/8-inch standard tripod mounts to easily elevate it using a tripod.
+• Elevating the BaseStation is the best way to improve communication range.
+An easy way to do this is to mount the BaseStation on a tall tripod.
+The bottom of the BaseStation features both 1/4-inch and 3/8-inch standard tripod mounts to easily mount it to any tripod.

 • BB120-operators-basestation-2-2